wardcanyon/localarena/README.md

   loaded from CDNs.
 We should bundle those to allow for completely offline development.

+- Bind-mount /src into the `server` container so that we don't need to rebuild it and restart services every time something is edited.

 ### Future ideas

 - Integrate some project-linting stuff (e.g. from BGA Workbench).

-- Make it easy to use LBGA without copying a built project into the LBGA repository and rebuilding the Docker images.
+- Make it easy to use LocalArena without copying a built project into the LocalArena repository and rebuilding the Docker images.

 - Add a viewer for logs, server-side errors, etc.

+- Add facilities for client-side testing.

 ## Limitations

+### To be addressed before "0.1"

+- The logging functions (`trace()` et al.) just echo the message they're given, which isn't very helpful.

+- The number of players, and their usernames and IDs, is fixed.

+- At the moment, game options are always set to their defaults.

+- Markup may not match current BGA markup very closely.

+### Long-term

+- 3D is not supported.

 - Zombie players are not supported.